Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint16/index.md

 What we did last week
 ------------------------

-- TRAN0140 update data table prototype
-- HLTH3020 update data table prototype
+- Prepare prototype with real data for testing
 - Test the guidance for publishers
 - "Enable a working environment
 - Run the consumer taxonomy study